 High blood pressure

 A condition such as high blood pressure can cause preeclampsia and premature birth during pregnancy.
 High blood pressure can put extra stress on your heart and kidneys.
 This can lead to heart disease, kidney disease and stroke.
 But managing your blood pressure can help you have a healthy pregnancy and a healthy baby.
-If you have high blood pressure, reach out to your health care provider at a preconception checkup.
+If you have high blood pressure, talk to your health care provider at a preconception checkup.
 This is a medical checkup you get before pregnancy to take care of health conditions that may affect your pregnancy.

 - Get to a healthy weight.
 Talk to your provider about the weight that’s right for you.